superduper-io/superduper/README.md

 # Contributing :seedling:

+There are many ways to contribute, and they are not limited to writing code.
+We welcome all contributions such as:
+- bug reports
+- documentation improvements
+- feaenhancement suggestions
+- expanding the tutorials and examples
+- share use cases
-We of course welcome any contribution.
+This project is intended to be a community effort, and it won't be possible without your support and enthusiasm.We of course welcome any contribution.
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.